 Much more information was listed on the commitment record itself, but entering all that data onto the computer was not a feasible project for the Archives, as a single document may run to several pages.
 Nor, given the unusual sizes of the forms used, was it feasible to reproduce a sample record here.

 Patrons may contact the Archives to obtain photocopies of complete records.
 A variety of other sources, such as an incomplete set of admission and prescription books exist and may include more information on individual patients.
+Volunteers have been working hard to index the Admission Books, which are now searchable online!

 Note: When sending an email to the Indiana State Archives, please be sure to include a very clear subject heading, i.e, Civil War, Soldier's Home, Hospital Records, Morton Telegrams, etc. Emails without a clear subject heading may be mistaken as spam or a potential virus and be filtered out automatically.
 If you have not received an initial response from the Indiana State Archives within a few weeks, please resubmit your request.